Vincenwwx/design-patterns/CRTP/README.md

 ...
 ```
 ---
-<h2>Pros & Cons</h2>
+<h2>Analysis</h2>

 This approach is beneficial for establishing static polymorphic behaviors without relying on virtual functions.

-The benefits of this pattern encompass:
+<h3>Pros</h3>

-- Lower memory overhead: There's no need for additional space for a virtual pointer and table.
+- __Lower memory overhead__: There's no need for additional space for a virtual pointer and table.
 This is particularly crucial in some use cases like embedded systems;

-- Faster function calls: Functions are dispatched directly, bypassing the virtual table, allowing the compiler greater opportunities for optimizations like inlining.
+- __Faster function calls__: Functions are dispatched directly, bypassing the virtual table, allowing the compiler greater opportunities for optimizations like inlining.

-However, this pattern also has its drawbacks:
+<h3>Cons</h3>

 - Less straightforward to understand;

-- Limited flexibility: Derived classes cannot be addressed through a pointer or reference to base classes.
+- __Limited flexibility__: Derived classes cannot be addressed through a pointer or reference to base classes.

 ```cpp
 // Operations similiar like this are no more possible.